rgfitzhugh/javascript-quiz/README.md

 This week's challenge was to create a javascript quiz using javascript. html, and css.

 This quiz consists of 10 questions.
-The quiztaker is given 60 seconds to answer all 10 questions.
+The quiz taker is given 60 seconds to answer all 10 questions.

-When the timer equals 0 or all the questions are answered the quiz will end and the score is revealed
+When the timer equals 0 or all the questions are answered the quiz will end and the score is revealed.

-After the quiz, the quiztaker will be able to save their initals along with their quiz score.
+After the quiz, the quiz taker will be able to save their initals along with their quiz score.

+This score will be recalled the next time the quiz is taken.

 These files for this project can be found in the following location: